serokell/blog-posts/Alex and Happy Part 2/article.md

 ## How it works

-An in-depth explanation of how an LR(1) parser works is well beyond the scope of this tutorial, but for this, we recommend you read our article, [How to Implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser).
+An in-depth explanation of how an LR(1) parser works is well beyond the scope of this tutorial.
+For this, we recommend you read our article on [how to Implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser).
 We will, however, introduce a few basic concepts required to understand this article better.

 ### Terminals, non-terminals, and production rules

-A **terminal** is a lexical item of the language; in our case they will be represented by tokens that were produced by Alex.
+A **terminal** is a lexical item of the language.
+In our case, they will be represented by tokens that were produced by Alex.

 A **non-terminal** is an arbitrary identifier that's replaced by other terminals and non-terminals (terminals and non-terminals together are called **symbols**) to produce derivations, i.e., it's a description of how to group symbols together, meaning that a sequence that doesn't match any non-terminal is considered a syntax error.
 In the example below, `myNonTerminal` is non-terminal.

 A **production rule** is a rule describing how to "produce" a string that is syntactically valid according to the grammar.
 It joins terminals together to form a sentence.
-It looks like so in Happy:
+This is how it looks in Happy:

 ```happy
 myNonTerminal